hackolade/docker/Studio/README.md

 If your build server has no Internet connection, it is necessary to do an offline validation of your license key.
 The process is as follows:

-1. Fetch the UUID of the image: `docker run --rm hackolade:latest show-computer-id.sh`
+1. Fetch the UUID of the image: `docker run --rm --entrypoint show-computer-id.sh hackolade:latest`
 2. From the browser of a computer with Internet access, go to this page: https://quicklicensemanager.com/hackolade/QlmCustomerSite/

  <img src="lib/Offline_license_activation.png" style="zoom:50%;" />